p3t/spring-cursorpaging/README.md

 ```
 and so on.

-In real life this is a little more complicated as the desired order of the records depends on the use case (could e.g. creation time or a status-field), and there is no guarantee that this order doesn't change from query to query.
+In real life this is a little more complicated as the desired order of the records depends on the use case (could e.g. creation time or a status-field), and there is no guarantee that this order doesn't change in case of record insertion or deletion from query to query.

 ## Design model(s)
 ![Basic concept of cursor/positions and pages](media/basic-concept.png "Basic concept of cursor/positions and pages")

 # Making things more complicate
 Potentially, a cursor can be reversed, meaning  the query direction can be changed.
-This would add the feature to the cursor page to not only point to the next page but also to the previous result-set.
+This can be used add the feature to the cursor page to not only point to the next page but also to the previous result-set.
 Still - this must not be misunderstood as the previous page!
-This is not easily possible, because for doing this it would require to keep all previous pages in memory or somehow stored with the cursor.
+This is not easily possible, because for doing this it would require to keep all previous pages in memory or at least keep them somehow stored with the cursor (making the serialized size constantly growing).
-Such a reversed cursor is, changing the direction of the query, but not the sort-order.
+Therefor, a reversed cursor is: Changing the direction of the query, but not the sort-order.

 ![Reversed cursor](media/reversed-cursor.png "Reversed cursor")